-Those that impose long pending periods do so to give players time to succumb to temptation, cancel their withdrawal request and spend the money to gamble some more at the same website.
+Those that impose long pending periods do so to give players time to succumb to temptation, cancel their withdrawal request, and spend the money to gamble some more at the same website.

-Payout speed is important but so is convenience and security of money transfers.
+Payout speed is important but so is the convenience and security of money transfers.
 The ideal venue will provide a diverse choice of payment options and among them one or more which mesh well with your needs and preferences.